 The film genre of Dark Fantasy has been around for a while but it’s not the cup of tea of everyone.
-In this series of “Exploring Dark Fantasy”, we will look into films that have been around for a while and who knows maybe they are interesting for someone who has never heard of these kinds of films or don’t know much about the films in this genre.
+In this series of “Exploring Dark Fantasy”, we will look into films that have been around for a while, and who knows maybe they are interesting for someone who has never heard of these kinds of films or doesn’t know much about the films in this genre.
 The particularity of this genre is that it incorporates darker and frightening themes of fantasy.
 But before starting officially with the series, we will first have this special edition dedicated to the best work of Guillermo del Toro (in my opinion).

 It is difficult to talk about Dark Fantasy without mentioning Guillermo del Toro as a filmmaker (writer and director).
 Especially after his big win at the Oscars this year for the nomination of Best Director for his film “The Shape of Water”.

 Okay, maybe I’m a little biased because I am a fan of his work.
-He tells his stories with a Dark Fantasy and Gothic elements which are based on his life experiences.
+He tells his stories with Dark Fantasy and Gothic elements which are based on his life experiences.
 His movies show an interesting style of filmmaking.
-What better way to start these series of Dark Fantasy Films with some of his most interesting films.
+What better way to start this series of Dark Fantasy Films with some of his most interesting films.

 If you are interested in the concept of alchemy and the supernatural this film will be a good watch for you.
 It has a very particular weird story that combines elements of alchemy and vampirism.
 What’s the story about?